fmalmeida/MpGAP/README.md

 Short reads only assemblies can be produced with Unicycler and/or SPAdes assemblers.
 Since short reads have an extremely high basecall accuracy, no further steps are done.

 Users can assemble Illumina paired or single end reads.
-[Here](https://github.com/fmalmeida/MpGAP#usage-examples) you can find a few usage examples.
+[Here](https://mpgap.readthedocs.io/en/latest/examples.html#examples) you can find a few usage examples.

 #### Long reads only

 Long reads only assemblies can be produced with Canu, Flye and/or Unicycler assemblers.
 Users can assemble pacbio or nanopore reads.

 Addionally, users can perform a polishing step since long reads only assemblies generally suffer from basecall accuracy.
-For that, it is only necessary to set path to a directory containing raw nanopore FAST5 data to polish with Nanopolish or, for pacbio, to set path to \*.bax.h5 or \*.subreads.bam files to use VarianCaller to polish the assembly.
+For that, it is only necessary to set path to a directory containing raw nanopore FAST5 data to polish with Nanopolish or, for pacbio, to set path to \*.subreads.bam files to use VarianCaller to polish the assembly.

-[Here](https://github.com/fmalmeida/MpGAP#usage-examples) you can find a few usage examples.
+[Here](https://mpgap.readthedocs.io/en/latest/examples.html#examples) you can find a few usage examples.

 #### Hybrid